Designing Observables for Measurements with Deep Learning: Methodology

-We begin by constructing new observables that are simultaneously sensitive to a parameter while also being minimally sensitive to detector effects.
-We introduce the method with a toy model for continuous parameter estimation, which demonstrates the essential ideas in a simplified context.
-This is followed by a more complete binary classification example using simulated deep inelastic scattering events from the H1 experiment at HERA, where the goal is to be maximally sensitive to distinguishing two datasets.
+We introduce the method with a toy model for continuous parameter estimation (Sec.~\ref{sec:toy}), which demonstrates the essential ideas in a simplified context.
+This is followed by a more complete binary classification example using simulated deep inelastic scattering events from the H1 experiment at HERA (Sec.~\ref{sec:binarycase}), where the goal is to be maximally sensitive to distinguishing two datasets.